wp-plugins/kb-advanced-rss-widget/README.txt

 = The feed shows up as gobbledygook! =

 Try checking the "convert to UTF-8" option.
 (Thanks to [Christoph Juergens](http://www.cjuergens.de/).)

+= I'd like to modify the feed before displaying it =

+For example, many people ask if they can modify the feed's <pubdate> format to display the date in a more user-friendly way.
+You certainly can, but this is a customization--meaning you need to code it yourselft.
+For tips, read this next section:

 = I'd like to display only part of a field =